Importance of getting the policy

 Denied claims are usually because your claim did not provide sufficient evidence for approval.
 This is why it is so important to double check everything before you submit it.
 Did you provide the correct doctor’s names and addresses?
 Did you provide the correct dates of service?
 The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 This could be drug abuse, alcoholism, working after you say your disability started, or a doctor notating that you are exaggerating your claim.
 If you feel that these bad facts are hurting you, contact the Ortiz Law Firm and let them help you.

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys contact us at (888) 321-8131 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys contact us at (888) 321-8131 to schedule a consultation.